Prakash4844/My-Portfolio/content/blogs/Learn-to-use-Google-part-1.md

 ### <u>**Conclusion**</u>

-This is a introduction to google searching, in furthur parts we will explore much more powerful Tips and tricks like Operator, functions etc.
+This is a introduction to google searching, in furthur parts we will explore much more powerful Tips and tricks like Operator etc.

 Till then.